Growing Children and Childhood Diseases

 That puts a different light on the approach you need to protect your child’s health, doesn’t it?

 I mean, you really have a great immune performance ability to enhance with good, healthy nutritional input.
-And your child will respond dramatically when you set about the task of “feeding up” the thymus and associated immune-producing glands, not with bread and cereals but with solid, uncontaminated food. *
+And your child will respond dramatically when you set about the task of “feeding up” the thymus and associated immune-producing glands, not with bread and cereals but with nutrient-dense, uncontaminated food. *

 * Immune producing glands are situated in lymphatic tissue.
 They are specialised glands that mature and store white blood cells made in your bone marrow.
-They produce mature white cells such as mast cells and basophils when they contact a nasty bug or foreign protein.
+They produce mature white cells such as T-cells, mast cells and basophils when they contact a nasty bug or foreign protein.

 Find out more about the Immune System